Categories

 Rather than waiting until that happens, it’s best to both fill out the FAFSA and apply for any scholarships that you qualify for.
 You won’t receive every one, but you also won’t miss out on ones where the deadline has passed or the funds have already been awarded.

 Each year, many of Dunwoody’s partners, alumni, and friends donate funds for the College to use for student tuition scholarships.
-These include both general scholarships don’t require an application and several that you would need to apply for.
+These include both general scholarships don’t require an application and those that you would need to apply for.

 Scholarship amounts range from $500 to $10,000 per year.
 Criteria for each scholarship varies.
 Common criteria includes GPA, area of study, and financial need.

 If you are interested in receiving one of these scholarships, you must have a completed FAFSA on file with the Financial Aid Office.
+For more information, see the Scholarships page on the Dunwoody website.

 Scholarships could be open to you based on a wide variety of criteria, including your financial need, college major/career goals, ethnic background, geographic location, or inspiring story.